Witley Court: 20th–21st centuries

-In 1920 Witley Court was sold by the 2nd Earl to Sir Herbert Smith, a Kidderminster carpet manufacturer.
+In 1920 Witley Court was sold by the 2nd Earl to Sir Herbert Smith, 1st Baronet, a Kidderminster carpet manufacturer.
 Sir Herbert maintained only a skeleton staff to manage the house whilst he and his family were away, and many areas were left unused.
 A major accidental fire broke out in September 1937, whilst Sir Herbert was at another of his houses.
 It started in the bakery situated in the basement room of the now least preserved tower.
 The staff tried to put the fire out with the ancient fire pump, which was connected to the fountain, but it failed to work as it had not been maintained for many years.
 Although only one wing of the house was gutted by the fire and the rest of it was almost intact, the insurance company declined to cover the major damage, so Sir Herbert resolved to sell the property.

 The estate was broken up and sold in lots.
 The house was bought by scrap dealers who stripped what they could from the house, leaving it an empty shell.
 In 1972 the remnants of the house and garden (excluding the church) were taken into care by the government, via a compulsory guardianship order.
 The ruins today are still spectacular, and the property is in the care of English Heritage.

 A video made in 1967 by the band Procol Harum for their song "A Whiter Shade of Pale", used Witley Court as the location.
 At this time the site was completely derelict.

 Saint Michael and All Angels Church, which is attached to the ruins, survived the fire.

 In 2003 Witley Court's owners, the Wigington family of Stratford-upon-Avon, who had acquired it in 1953 for £20,000, placed the freehold for sale on eBay for £975,000.
 The management arrangement with English Heritage was to remain unchanged.
 The sale was re-launched 2008 and Witley was sold for less than £900,000.

 The ruins were featured prominently in the 2016 British TV miniseries Close to the Enemy.

 Architecture

 The original manor of the Russells was a medieval house.
 This was replaced by a brick mansion to an H-plan in the mid-seventeenth century.
 The Foleys, who bought the estate in 1655 massively expanded the house over the next 150 years.
 Thomas Foley (IV) may have used Henry Flitcroft to add Palladian service wings in the mid-eighteenth century.
 In the early nineteenth century, Thomas Foley (VII) used John Nash to design the enormous North and South porticos.
 The final transformation of the mansion was undertaken by Samuel Daukes for the Wards in the mid-nineteenth century.
-This saw the encasement of the mansion's central block and wings with Bath Stone and the creation of lavish interiors in a revival French Renaissance style.
+This saw the encasement of the mansion's central block and wings with Bath stone and the creation of lavish interiors in a revival French Renaissance style.